Sunshine or showers, there’s always lots to see and do in Pembrokeshire, on the Welsh coast.

 Walk up the hill to ‘Calvary’, where a cross stands on a peak, with a carved sculpture of Jesus nailed to it.
 This is a place for quiet thought and contemplation.
-Head back down hill to the beach, where swathes of glorious golden sands await you.
+Head back downhill to the beach, where swathes of glorious golden sands await you.
 From here, you can watch boats travelling between Tenby and Caldey island.

 Back on the British mainland, Stackpole Estate, also on the south coast, is worth a visit.
-It has acres of woodlands, lakes, walled gardens and coastal walks.
+It has acres of woodlands, lakes, walled gardens, and coastal walks.
 The scenery is amazing, with some dramatic examples of coastal erosion, including great holes in the landscape, where sea-caves have collapsed leaving big holes in the cliffs.

 The lakes at Stackpole were created by damming natural springs and streams.
 Now they’re home to a variety of wildlife, and you might see otters if you’re there at dawn, as well as the dragonflies and water birds enjoying the water.
 There was once a house on the land at Stackpole, but it was requisitioned during WWII as military barracks.
-It fell into disrepair, thieves stole the lead off the roof, and it developed a serious water, damp and mould problem, so it was eventually demolished.
+It fell into disrepair, thieves stole the lead off the roof, and it developed a serious water, damp, and mould problem, so it was eventually demolished.

 On the walk around Stackpole Estate, you come to Stackpole Quay, with its beach and popular cafe.
 You can see different rocks as they meet on a faultline that runs through the Quay.

 On the west coast of Pembrokeshire at Angle, is Chapel Bay Fort and Museum.
-This 19th century fortress served during both world wars and was fitted with anti-aircraft guns in WWII, but despite its readiness, the fort never saw any action.
+This 19th-century fortress served during both world wars and was fitted with anti-aircraft guns in WWII, but despite its readiness, the fort never saw any action.

 Today it’s run as a historic fort and museum.
 It houses an impressive collection of weaponry and bombs, dating from the 18th century to the present day.
 Some of the weapons on display were only recently decommissioned.
-Others models are still in use, which for me, made this museum particularly fascinating and unusual.
+Other models are still in use, which for me, made this museum particularly fascinating and unusual.
 Fans of action movies and war films will probably recognise some of the guns and grenades.
 Anyone with a background in the military is bound to recognise some of the equipment.

 There are cannons, decommissioned explosives, mines, and an armoured vehicle, as well as an impressive collection of shells, torpedoes, and missiles.
 The guided tour takes you around parts of the fort that are closed to museum visitors.
 You also see sheds housing larger vehicles and guns in the collection.
 Some of the military vehicles have been restored from rusty old artefacts to shiny functional machines.
-There’s even an 18th century fire pump, beautifully restored and painted bright red.
+There’s even an 18th-century fire pump, beautifully restored and painted bright red.

 The collection belongs to George Geear, who collected the artefacts over many years, housing them in sheds, until the opportunity to buy this old fort came up.
-The site was derelict and a terrible mess, but he got planning permission to turn the officers’ mess into a two storey house and the rest is history.
+The site was derelict and a terrible mess, but he got planning permission to turn the officers’ mess into a two-storey house and the rest is history.
 He now lives in the former officers’ mess, surrounded by his passion: a historic fort, full of fantastic artefacts from his military collection.

 Travel north to find more stunning coastal landscapes.
-At Marloes Peninsula you’ll find beaches and wetlands, craggy rocks and brilliant sea views.
+At Marloes Peninsula you’ll find beaches and wetlands, craggy rocks, and brilliant sea views.
 The Peninsula has a shop, cafe, and boat rides are available.
 Look out for the islands of Skomer, Midland Isle, and Skokholm.
 You may see seals resting on the beaches below the cliffs.
 The Peninsula offers a charming landscape with lots of birds and wildlife.

-Travel a little further north to the popular coastal resort of St David’s, where the 12th century cathedral is free to explore.
+Travel a little further north to the popular coastal resort of St David’s, where the 12th-century cathedral is free to explore.
 See the glorious interiors, sumptuous decor, and don’t miss the Lady Chapel with its ornate vaulted ceiling and coats of arms embedded in the woodwork.